• Skip to content

 Duncan Baker-Brown, senior lecturer

-Duncan Baker-Brown is a practicing architect as well as a senior lecturer in architecture.
-He has practised, researched and taught around issues of sustainable development for over 25 years and has worked on projects as diverse as The Greenwich Millennium Village in London with Ralph Erskine, the RIBA’s House of the Future, and more recently the multi-award-winning New Country House and Estate Master Plan in Hadlow Down East Sussex.
-Author of The Re-Use Atlas: a designer’s guide towards a circular economy, published by RIBA, he is perhaps best known for a series of thought-provoking ‘house’ projects testing issues of sustainable design and resource management including The House that Kevin Built in 2008 and the Brighton Waste House in 2014.
+Duncan Baker-Brown is a practising architect as well as a senior lecturer in architecture.
+He has practised, researched and taught around issues of sustainable development for over 25 years and has worked on projects as diverse as The Greenwich Millennium Village in London with Ralph Erskine, the RIBA’s House of the Future and more recently the multi-award-winning New Country House and Estate Master Plan in Hadlow Down, East Sussex.
+Author of The Re-Use Atlas: a designer’s guide towards a circular economy, published by RIBA, he is perhaps best known for a series of thought-provoking ‘house’ projects testing issues of sustainable design and resource management, including The House that Kevin Built in 2008 and the Brighton Waste House in 2014.

 Podcast: Duncan talks about the FutureBuild exhibition at ExCeL, the Waste House and the circular economy.